 Walled Lake is a somewhat small city located in the state of Michigan.
 With a population of 7,134 people and four constituent neighborhoods, Walled Lake is the 159th largest community in Michigan.

-Walled Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Walled Lake is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Walled Lake who work in office and administrative support (15.87%), sales jobs (14.39%), and management occupations (11.54%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Walled Lake is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Walled Lake is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Walled Lake who work in office and administrative support (11.59%), management occupations (10.20%), and sales jobs (9.33%).

 Also of interest is that Walled Lake has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Walled Lake who are college-educated is somewhat higher than the average US community of 21.84%: 26.56% of adults in Walled Lake have at least a bachelor's degree.
+The education level of Walled Lake citizens is substantially higher than the typical US community, as 30.23% of adults in Walled Lake have at least a bachelor's degree.

+Walled Lake is a somewhat ethnically-diverse city.
 The people who call Walled Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walled Lake residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Walled Lake include Irish, English, Polish, and Italian.
+Important ancestries of people in Walled Lake include German, Irish, Polish, English, and Italian.

 The most common language spoken in Walled Lake is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Arabic and Slavic languages.